 Engagement: transforming Difficult Relationships at work

 If you've struggled to find more productive ways to deal with an impossible boss, infuriating coworker, puzzling subordinate, or all of the above, you're not alone.
 My co-author, Joan Gallos, and I know these challenges from our own experience, from the experience of our colleagues, clients and students, and from the extensive literature on the subject.
 Our new book, Engagement: Transforming Difficult Relationships at Work, offers help.
 It uses a model built around the acronym SURE to develop four rules of engagement to guide the search for better ways to solve tough people problems.
-The book is due from Jossey-Bass/Wiley in late Spring, 2016.
+The book is now available in print and digital formats at Amazon and elsewhere.

 What shape is your kite?